2cloudyskies/2cloudyskies.github.io/post5-nsxtedge.md

 ![gfw02](https://2cloudyskies.github.io/gfw02.png)

 **Step 2** - Identify the active T0 instance on the edge node.
 For stateful firewalling, the T0/T1 routers need to be deployed in active/standby manner on the edge clusters.
+Initially there is no connection session.

 <pre><code>edge01> get firewall interfaces
 Thu Aug 19 2021 UTC 02:41:04.751